-Your Directors thank the various Central and State Government Departments, Organizations and Agencies for the continued help and co-operation extended by them.
-The Directors gratefully acknowledge all stakeholders of the Company viz. workers, staff, customers, members, dealers, vendors, banks, concerned authorities and other business partners for the excellent support received from them during the year.
+THE BOard would like to place on record its sincere appreciation to Central and State Government Departments, Organizations and Agencies for the continued help and co-operation extended by them and also gratefully acknowledge for the wholehearted support and contribution made by its customers, its shareholders as well as the various workers, staff, members, Distributors, Suppliers, Banks, concerned authorities and other business partners, towards the conduct of efficient and effective operations of your Company.
 The Directors place on record their sincere appreciation to all employees of the Company for their unstinted commitment and continued contribution to the Company.

 Statements in the Boards Report and the Management Discussion & Analysis describing the Companys objectives, expectations or forecasts may be forward-looking within the meaning of applicable securities laws and regulations.
 Actual results may differ materially from those expressed in the statement.
 Important factors that could influence the Companys operations include global and domestic demand and supply conditions affecting selling prices of finished goods, input availability and prices, changes in government regulations, tax laws, economic developments within the country and other factors such as litigation and industrial relations.